 Sim Card: there’s no wifi available at the venue so if you’re looking to stay connected during the event you should try to buy a Thai sim card before arriving at the venue.
 For convenience if you’re flying into Bangkok I would recommend buying one in the arrivals hall.
 Please note however that they’re more expensive at the airport (about three times more expensive).
-If you’d rather opt for the cheaper option then you’ll need to visit a local service provider in one of the big shopping malls.
-I would recommend getting an AIS sim card as their customer service speak very good English so you will be able to get what you want!
+If you’d rather opt for the cheaper option then you’ll need to visit a local service provider in one of the big shopping malls or any 7-11.
+Make sure to have your passport on you to complete the registration process.

 Printed Ticket and ID: you will need to arm yourself with both of these to be able to enter the arena, so make you sure you don’t forget either or you’ll be missing out!

 Cash: just to be on the safe side bring cash to the event!
-You don’t want to left stranded at the event with no money!
+You don’t want to left stranded at the festival with no money!